Newcastle at night

 Local brews and spirits

-Carrington is also home to the Earp Distilling Co.
+Carrington is home to the Earp Distilling Co.
 The Earp family, who have operated businesses in Newcastle since the late 19th century, today operate this swanky gin distillery and bar in a repurposed tile warehouse space.
-Expect stellar cocktails, spirits and gin making classes.
+Expect stellar cocktails, premium spirits and hands-on gin making classes.

 Catch a show